Agoric/documentation/main/guides/getting-started/swapaoo-making-a-payment-explainer.md

 ### Making the Payment:
 - `secondDepositFacet` represents the deposit facet obtained in the previous step.
 - The `receive` method is called on `secondDepositFacet`, passing `secondSeatInvitation` as an argument.
-- `secondSeatInvitation` is likely a payment or a representation of an offer or seat in the Zoe contract framework.
+- `secondSeatInvitation` is an [Invitation](https://docs.agoric.com/glossary/#invitation) to participate in the second seat (recall that invitations are payments).
 - Since `receive` is another asynchronous operation, the `await` keyword is again used to wait for it to complete.
 - By calling `receive` on the deposit facet with `secondSeatInvitation`, the payment or offer represented by `secondSeatInvitation` is effectively transferred or deposited into the account associated with `secondDepositFacet`.